 Big data refers to data that is so large that it cannot be processed by using traditional applications.
 Although significant computer technology exists, new skills are needed to fully understand the power of Big Data.
 Very little targeted training is provided to address a growing skills gap in this area.

 Since its foundation in 2017, the Liverpool Big Data Science (LIV.DAT) Centre for Doctoral Training (CDT) has quickly established itself a hub for training students in managing, analysing and interpreting large, complex datasets and high rates of data flow.

 It features a unique training approach addressing some of the biggest challenges in data intensive science to tackle a growing skills gap in this important area.
-14 students started back in 2017 and 10 additional students, recruited from all over the world, have now started on 1 October 2018, making LIV.DAT one of the largest CDTs in the country.
+14 students started back in 2017 and 10 additional students, recruited from all over the world, have started on 1 October 2018, making LIV.DAT one of the largest CDTs in the country.
 More students will join our centre in 2019.

 The training centre is supported by the Science and Technology Facilities Council (STFC) and hosted by the University of Liverpool and Liverpool John Moores University / Astrophysics Research Institute.